AP Test-Takers' Tweets May Not Give Away Answers, But They Raise Questions

 The rules specify that test takers are not to "email, text, post, or in any other way circulate AP Exam information through any kind of social media, or your AP Exam score may be canceled."

-In an email to NPR, College Board said that "sharing exam information in any unauthorized way compromises the integrity of the exam for all AP students, and for the colleges and universities that grant credit or advanced placement for qualifying AP scores."
-Beyond that College Board said it would not comment on whether or not there is an investigation into testers tweets about the exams.
+In an email to NPR, the College Board said that "sharing exam information in any unauthorized way compromises the integrity of the exam for all AP students, and for the colleges and universities that grant credit or advanced placement for qualifying AP scores."
+Beyond that the College Board said it would not comment on whether or not there is an investigation into testers' tweets about the exams.

 Though students are aware of this rule, they may be ignoring it.
 Following the AP Biology exam, more meme-like tweets with vague references to questions sprouted up.